top of page

 FRONT TURN SIGNALS

-For 1958, all USA DS’s were equipped with Lucas front turn signals.
+For 1958, all USA DS’s were equipped with round Lucas front turn signals.
 For 1956 and 1957, USA DS’s had the euro front turn signals.

 These Lucas lights caused a minor change to the front fenders, since these lamp housings were secured with three screws in lieu of the two screws needed for the Euro lights.
 There was also a wiring change in the fender harnesses to accommodate these Lucas lights (they had a dual-filament bulb; one for the turn signal, one for parking lights, whereas the Euro turn signals only had a single filament bulb).